-AN (System Assigned)

-Student Name Social Security No. Date

-(Please Print or Type) g Address -

-High S chool Cumulative GPA Graduation Date

-1. Please check:

-An error was made in the calculation on of my GPA and my high school is sending suppo orting documentation.

-An error was made in my Nevada I supporting documentation.
-High School Proficiency Exam sco res and the testin g agency is sending

-An error was made in my ACT/SA AT scores and the testing agency is sending supporti ng documentation.

-An error was made in the determin Residency (page 4) and attached so residency, my high school is sendi Appeals Committee address below upporting documentation.
-If I am ung official transcripts directly to the sing high school transcripts to establish

-2. On the lines below, or on an attach attach supporting documentation. ned sheet of paper, write in your ow n words the fact ual basis for your appeal and

-3. opriate documentation supporting y

-Governor C Guinn Millennium Scholarship App NSHE Administration Office eals Committee

-2601 Enterprise Road

-Reno, Nevada 89512

-FAX 775-784-1127

-4. Within 30 days of receipt of this for instructions. orm, you will be contacted regarding g the status of yo our appeal and further

-In order ng may be scheduled regarding your to expedite your appeal, you may venent, it will not affect the outcome of wish to waive the notice requiremen nt.
-If you do not wish to waive the notice Millennium Scholarship Appea with NRS 241.033, I am entit 21 working days before the m By signing below, I hereby w to protect my privacy, an appeal with als Committee in a closed session.
-It is to receive notice of the date and the eting or by personal delivery to make this notice requirement and refer to the end of the en I further understand time of the hear the 5 working day request that the ap and that in accordance ring by certified mail s before the meeting. peal be heard by the Dated thisday of , 20 Student Signat ure Parent/Guar dian Signature
+AN (System Assigned) Studen nt Name Social Security No. Date Studen (Please Print or Type) Mailir ng Address Phone No. High S School Cumulative GPA Graduation Date 1.
+Please check: An error was made in the calculation of n ny GPA and my high school is sending supporting documentation.
+An error was made in my Nevada High So supporting documentation. chool Proficiency Exam scor res and the testing agency is sending An error was made in my ACT/SAT scor es and the testing agency is sending supporting documentation.
+Residency (page 4) and attached supporti ng documentation.
+If I am us ency.
+I have completed the Declaration of sing high school transcripts to establish e Governor Guinn Millennium Scholarship 2.
+On the lines below, or on an attached she attach supporting documentation. et of paper, write in your ow n words the factual basis for your appeal and 3.
+Submit this form and other appropriate Governor Guinn M Aillennium Scholarship Appo our appeal to: N SHE Administration Office 2601 Enterprise Road Reno, Nevada 89512 FAX 775-784-1127 4.
+Within 30 days of receipt of this form, yo instructions. u will be contacted regarding g the status of your appeal and further In orde ring may be scheduled regarding your appea er to expedite your appeal, you may wish to ement, it will not affect the outcome of your waive the notice requiremen Millennium Scholarship Appeals Conwith NRS 241.033, I am entitled to r 21 working days before the meeting By signing below, I hereby waive the nmittee in a closed session.
+I receive notice of the date and or by personal delivery to m his notice requirement and re Il be heard by the Governor Guinn further understand that in accordance I time of the hearing by certified mail e 5 working days before the meeting. quest that the appeal be heard by the d of the date and time the appeal will 1 Dated thisday of Student Signature Parent/Guardian Signature